Peanut Butter Banana Oatmeal Bars

 This site contains affiliate links.
 Please see Policies for more information.

 • Mashed Bananas: You’ll want to use ripe bananas, the same kind that you would when you make banana bread.
-Riper bananas have a higher sugar content, which is perfect when I make these peanut butter banana bars.
+Riper bananas have a higher sugar content, which makes these peanut butter banana bars a bit sweeter.

 • Maple syrup: This is my go-to vegan sweetener.
-Be sure to use pure maple syrup – it contains small amounts of minerals like manganese and zinc.
+Be sure to use pure maple syrup (without all the extra ingredients).

-• Peanut butter: Use natural peanut butter, instead of peanut butter that has added oil or sugar in it.
+• Peanut butter: Use natural peanut butter with only peanuts as an ingredient, instead of peanut butter that has added oil or sugar in it.

 • Oats: Rolled oats, or old-fashioned oats, are rich in fiber and protein, plus packed with vitamins, minerals, and antioxidants.

 • Oat flour: Making oat flour is super easy!
-Simply add the oats to a blender or food processor and grind until the oats are finely ground into a flour consistency.
+Simply add the oats to a blender or food processor and grind until the oats are a thick flour consistency.

-1. Start by preheating your oven to 350 degrees Fahrenheit.
+Step 1: Start by gathering your ingredients and preheating your oven to 350 degrees Fahrenheit.
 Grease an 8 by 8 inch baking pan with olive oil or cooking spray.

-6. Let the bars cool completely and then slice and enjoy!
-Read below for tips on storage!
+Step 6: Let the bars cool completely and then slice and enjoy!
+Read below for tips on storage.

 Recipe Tips

-• I use creamy peanut butter but you could also use crunchy peanut butter or even other types of nut butter like almond butter, cashew butter, or sunflower seed butter.
+I use creamy peanut butter, but you could use crunchy peanut butter or even other types of nut butter like almond butter, cashew butter, or sunflower seed butter.

-• You can make these bars without the chocolate chips to lower the points and total calories.
+You can make these bars without the chocolate chips to lower the calories, if you’d like.

 Healthy Eating Plans